ChesterJFGould/Jarrange/README.md

 + Run `cabal install`.
 + As long as the cabal bin directory (usually `~/.cabal/bin`) is on your path you can test the install by running <br>
 `jarrange test.jr < test.json`.

+# TODO
++ JSON pretty printer.
++ Clean up code and make it literate.
++ Add matching on parts of strings and assembling strings